TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 to enable processor disassembly to console launch modelsim with the option: "-gdisas=1"

-USE_MIG_INTERFACE_MODEL - Use MIG simulation model for faster simulation run time
+USE_MIG_INTERFACE_MODEL - Use MIG simulation model for faster simulation run time (Option can now be controlled via 'make xconfig')

 disas - Enable processor disassembly to console